Gooru/ln-nucleus-gateway/README.md

 TODO
 ----
-* Need to provide the end points configuration based on case to case basis whereever we are doing the implementation
+* Need to provide the end points configuration based on case to case basis wherever we are doing the implementation
 * Provide any other throttling or gateway characteristics that we need

 To understand build related stuff, take a look at **BUILD_README.md**.